JordanSpencerWu/old-website/_posts/book/2016/2016-09-07-the-pragmatic-programmer.md

 __Integration testing__ shows that the major subsystem that make up the project work and play well with each other.

-__Real-world conidtions__, in the real world, your programs don't have limitless resources; they run out of things.
+__Real-world conditions__, in the real world, your programs don't have limitless resources; they run out of things.

 __Regression test__ compares the output of the current test with previous (or known) values.